eluckie/VenderOrderTracker.Solution/README.md

 ## Setup/Installation Requirements

-1. Clone this repo.
+1. Clone this repository
-2. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called _{ProjectName}.Solution_.
+2. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called _VendorOrderTracker.Solution_
-3. In the command line, run the command ``dotnet run`` to compile and execute the console application.
-Since this is a console application, you'll interact with it through text commands in your terminal.
+3. In the command line, run the command ``dotnet watch run`` to compile and execute the webpage in Development mode
-4. Optionally, you can run ``dotnet build`` to compile this console app without running it.
+4. Optionally, you can run the command ``dotnet build`` to compile this webpage application without running it.

+### To Run Tests
+1. Navigate to this project's test directory called _VendorOrderTracker.Tests_
+2. If the project hasn't already been restored, run the command ``dotnet restore`` in your computer's terminal
+3. Then, in the terminal, run the command ``dotnet test`` to perform the tests and verify 100% pass-rate

 _{Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
 Is there other code this application depends on?
 We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_